0xHy0kR1/ReactJSNotes/creating first react app(textutils).md

 </div>
 ```
 - Above we used ternary operators.
-- Ternary operators used in place of if else for decision making in short line of code.
+- Ternary operators used in place of longer if else for decision making in short line of code.

 ## Creating Function
 - It changes the view from light to dark if our mode is light or vice versa.